dmitry-lavrik/dl-aniamte/readme.md

 ## Idea

 Often we need animate DOM elements, when it show, hide, insert or remove.
-Make it with javascript.

 Animations only for javascript have long been outdated.
 Javascript should control the animation described in CSS.

 This library control CSS animations with 3 classes for show element: